Skip to content

 Supporting workers in Ghana and Kenya

-We know we need to move quickly – very sadly, two of the women we spoke to are no longer with us.
-This brings home the human cost of poor working conditions on workers' physical and mental health.
+We are supporting four projects – shea butter farmers, textile workers, fishmonger women and quarry scavengers.
+We know we need to move quickly.
+Very sadly, two of the women we spoke to during our initial discovery have died because of dangers they faced at work.
+This brings home the human cost of poor working conditions on workers’ physical and mental health.

-We also know these better ways of working will protect and save lives, as well as help the women increase productivity, product value and their earning potential.
+We know better ways of working will protect and save lives, as well as help increase productivity, product value and earning potential.
+We also know there is more to do and we’re documenting progress.

 Why these projects?
 Why now?